ngareleo/ibm-interview-work/readme.md

 ## Tools Used

 1. I used Pandas to read the CSV file.
 Why?

    - Its ability to open the CSV in chunks to save memory
    - Its better performance compared to in-built python arrays
    - Easy filtering

+2. I used numpy arrays instead of python lists because of the better performance

 ---